 View this artwork by appointment, at Tate Britain's Prints and Drawings Rooms

-Prepared in connection with his lectures as Professor of Perspective at the Royal Academy, Turner’s diagram of two circles containing figures is based on illustrations from Dr Brook Taylor’s Method of Perspective Made Easy; both in Theory and Practice: in Two Books (London 1768, vol.I, pl.II, figs. 7 and 8) by John Joshua Kirby (1716–74).
-Kirby used them to demonstrate ‘the reflection and refraction of the rays of light’.
+Prepared in connection with his lectures as Professor of Perspective at the Royal Academy, Turner’s diagram is based on a plate from Dr Brook Taylor’s Method of Perspective Made Easy; both in Theory and Practice: in Two Books (London 1768, vol.I, pl.II, fig.9) by John Joshua Kirby (1716–74).
+Kirby used it to demonstrate the reflection and refraction of rays of light.
 There is a sketch of the diagram in a manuscript probably used by Turner for lecturing in 1819.1

-Turner, ‘Royal Academy Lectures’, circa 1807–38, Department of Western Manuscripts, British Library, London, ADD MS 46151 Y folios 5, 5 verso.
+Turner, ‘Royal Academy Lectures’, circa 1807–38, Department of Western Manuscripts, British Library, London, ADD MS 46151 Y folio 6 verso.
 On the dating of this lecture material, see John Gage, Colour in Turner: Poetry and Truth, London 1969, p.249 note 170 and Maurice William Davies, ‘J.M.W.
 Turner’s Approach to Perspective in His Royal Academy Lectures of 1811’, unpublished Ph.D thesis, Courtauld Institute of Art, London 1994, p.279.

-Blank, save for an inscription by an unknown hand in pencil ‘19’ bottom left.
+Blank, save for an inscription by an unknown hand in pencil ‘47’ or ‘48’ bottom left.